waveform-computing/oxitopped/docs/index.rst

 Welcome!
 ========

-oxitopdump is a small suite of utilies for extracting data from an OxiTop data logger via a serial (RS-232) port and dumping it to a specified file in various formats.
+oxitopped is a small suite of utilies for extracting data from an OxiTop data logger via a serial (RS-232) port and dumping it to a specified file in various formats.
 Options are provided for controlling the output, and for listing the content of the device.